akwohlgenant/akwohlgenant.github.io/_posts/2020-07-08-kmeans_welllog_python.md

     Homogeneity score:  0.2965973079534308

-These scores for completeness and homogeneity of ~0.29 imply that there is not a lot of good matching between the classes predicted by clustering and the facies assigned by geologists analyzing core samples.
-This isn't too surprising since the facies were not assigned from the well log data that the clustering algorithm is using for its assignment.
+These scores for completeness and homogeneity of ~0.30 imply that there is not a lot of good matching between the classes predicted by clustering and the facies assigned by geologists analyzing core samples.
+This isn't too surprising since the facies were not assigned from the same data that the clustering algorithm is using for its assignment.

 ### Elbow method to find optimum number of clusters

 I can use what's called the _elbow method_ to infer the optimum number of clusters.
-To do this, I run the clustering algorithm multiple times, stipulating a different number of clusters each time.
+To do this, I run the clustering algorithm multiple times, specifying a different number of clusters each time.
 Then I can plot the calculated distortion for each number of clusters and look for an 'elbow' in the plot that corresponds to the optimum number of clusters.

 ```python